roc-lang/roc/examples/parser/README.md

 ## Parser project

 This is at a very early stage.
-See file `Parser.roc`.
+See files `Parser.roc` and `Parser2.roc`.
+The latter is the one I am currently working on while I sort-out some bugs.
+The active test suite is in `ParserTest.roc`.

 ### Dependencies

-Pair.roc, Utility.roc
+Parser2.roc: Pair.roc, Utility.roc

 ### Tests

 `ParserTest.roc`: just run it.